descope-sample-apps/linkedin-sample-app/README.md

 # LinkedIn + Descope Next.js Sample App

-This app showcases the power of using Descope to manage your provider tokens. :zap:
+This app showcases the power of using Descope to manage your provider tokens. :zap: Use Descope to log in using LinkedIn OAuth, and utilize the LinkedIn provider token and APIs to create a new LinkedIn post.

 ## Getting Started 🚀